whangareiartmuseum/product-processor/README.md

 # Product Processor

-A powerful web-based tool for managing Shopify product colors, recommendations, and metadata.
+A powerful web-based tool for managing Shopify product colors and recommendations.
 Built with Next.js and Python.

 ## 🚀 Deployment Status